NativeScript/docs-v7/core-concepts/properties.md

 In the file above, we declare that our control will have `text` and `myOpacity` properties.
 We also provide intellisense when `myButton.on` method is called so that it is known that a tap event is exposed.
 There is also definition of two properties - `text: Property` and `myOpacity: CssProperty`.
 Further info on what `Property` and `CssProperty` means is covered [here](#property-class).

-The next file is `my-button-base.ts`.
-In the base file we define all common fields, properties and methods that are applicable for both Android and iOS.
+In `my-button.common.ts`is the base file in which we define all common fields, properties and methods that are applicable for both Android and iOS.
 At the top of the file we declare our new properties `text: Property` and `myOpacity: CssProperty`.

-_my-button-base.ts_
+_my-button.common.ts_
 ```
 import { MyButton as ButtonDefinition } from "./my-button";
 import { View, Style, Property, CssProperty, isIOS } from "tns-core-modules/ui/core/view";